A Two-Step Distribution System State Estimator with Grid Constraints and Mixed Measurements: Measurements

-\item \textit{Virtual measurements}: Buses with no loads connected, acting only as a connection\cite{korres2011state}.
-They can be modeled as physical constraints for the voltage states.
-Let $\varepsilon=\{i,\cdots,j\}$ be the set with their indices, then:
+\item \textit{Virtual measurements}: They are buses with no loads connected, zero injection buses.
+They can be modeled as physical constraints for the voltage states by defining the set of indices of zero-injection buses $\varepsilon=\{i,\cdots,j\}$:

 where $(\cdot)_{\varepsilon}$ denotes the elements at indices in ${\varepsilon}$.